Smallmouth Salamander (Ambystoma texanum)

 A valid fishing license is required to possess this species as bait.
 Relatively common in the southern half of Iowa.

 This is a medium Iowa salamander with specimens growing 4-6 inches long.
 Adults are gray-black to brownish gray in ground color with irregular fleckings of bluish gray or gray on the sides.
 These markings vary among individuals and among local populations.
-Some may have a lot of reticulating gray on the sides while others may not.
+Some may have a lot of gray reticulation on the sides while others may not.
 They have a small, blunt head and a small mouth.
 There is an average of 15 costal grooves.
 There are four toes on the front and five on the back feet.
 Larvae have bushy gills and are brown with dark markings on the back.
 There is also an inconspicuous stripe along the sides.

 There are no subspecies of the smallmouth salamander, Ambystoma texanum.

 Smallmouth salamanders are found in wooded habitats with ephemeral ponds, or floodplain in Iowa.
-Woodlands provide food and shelter in the summer and overwintering sites for hibernation.
+Woodlands provide food and shelter in the summer and overwintering sites for overwintering.
 Shallow pools provide larvae with warm water for faster development and food, and isolate them from fish and other predators requiring deeper water.

 Smallmouth salamanders were first reported in 1943 (Bailey 1943) with the first specimen found in 1939.
 Smallmouth salamanders are secretive and are not often seen.
 They posses much greater burrowing capabilities compared to the blue-spotted salamander, but are more likely to be found above ground under moist cover in or near woodlands than the tiger salamander.
 They may be found around the breeding pools hiding under logs and other cover while the earth is moist from spring flooding.
 During the drier parts of the summer, they remain underground.
 They occasionally emerge during heavy rains or humid weather.
 I found adults active on the road at night with high humidity in Fremont County on June 2.